About AHP

-Acute hepatic porphyria (AHP) refers to a family of rare genetic diseases characterized by potentially life-threatening attacks and, for some people, chronic debilitating symptoms that negatively impact daily functioning and quality of life.
-There are four types of AHP:
+Acute hepatic porphyria (AHP) is a group of rare genetic diseases that can cause severe, potentially life-threatening attacks and, for some, chronic symptoms that disrupt daily life.

 Most common

-• Types of acute hepatic porphyria from most common to most rare
+• Types of acute hepatic porphyria (AHP) from most common to most rare

 • Acute intermittent porphyria (AIP)